thorvg/thorvg/CONTRIBUTING.md

 <br />

 ## Self Test & Verification
-After updated ThorVG code, please verify your change doesn't break the library.
-We suggests a unit-tests using Catch2 frameworks.
-You can easily run the Unit Tests with build commands as the following: <br />
+After updating ThorVG code, please verify your change doesn't break the library.
+We suggest unit-tests using the Catch2 framework.
+You can easily run it with build commands as the following: <br />
 <br/>
 `
 $meson . build -Dtests=true